 Tele 4 Way Switch Wiring

 Moving onto the 4 way switch, familiarise yourself with the below diagram - it differs somewhat from a standard 3 way switch.
 There are five lugs on each side as opposed the four.
-To make it easier to understand, we have labelled the lugs 1-10 and will refer to them in this way from now on.
+To make it easier to understand, we have labelled the lugs 1-10 and will refer to them in this way from now on with the relevant lug being highlighted on the photos.

 Wiring the jack socket

 Connect the jack's live wire to the middle lug of the volume control and ground it to the back of either pot casing.
-Use a little heat shrink tubing if need be to keep the two wires neat and together.
+Traditionalists will say this should be the volume pot - but ground is ground - so we will put it on the back of the tone control.

 Modifying the Neck Pickup

 First, you need to un-ground the metal pickup casing.
-It is grounded to the pickup normally by a small thin wire on the underside - you need to break this connection.
+It is grounded to the pickup normally by a small thin wire on the underside, from the pickup coil start (ground) to the metal tab on the underside of the pickup cover - you need to break this connection.
+Depending on the pickup manufacturer, this is often the actual lead wire that is bent round - in which case, you will need to cut it rather than de-soldering it.

 Optional...Add a Treble Bleed